Juan-Pablo-0/Customer-Churn-Behavior/README.md

 3. Databel - Aggregate: The Aggregate worksheet contains anonymized customer CSV data, including gender, age, contract type, average calls, average data usage, and other summarized metrics for analysis.

 (Analytics worksheets)
-1. Churn Analysis: is a hidden sheet containing PivotTables that analyze customer churn by demographics, contract type, and state.
+1. Churn Analysis: is a sheet containing PivotTables that analyze customer churn by demographics, contract type, and state.
 It serves as the foundation for the Overview sheet and the source of its charts.
-2. Customer Reasons: this is a hidden sheet containing detailed data and charts on the specific reasons behind customer churn.
+2. Customer Reasons: this is a sheet containing detailed data and charts on the specific reasons behind customer churn.

 # Software
 Excel for data processing and report creation: